Results & Photos

 We rely on runners carpooling due to limited parking at all run start locations.
 Keep an eye out on the Trail Running SA Facebook page for updates prior to each run.

-TRSA is planning a social evening and race briefing on TBC.
+TRSA is planning a social evening at Belair Hotel with dinner, a guest speaker Terry Cleary, and race briefing on Thursday 7 April.
 This will be a relaxed, informal evening to catch-up with your fellow runners and have any remaining questions about the event answered.
 All runners will receive the usual email race briefing before the event, so if you can’t attend this evening you won’t miss out on any information.
-We’ll add details around location and the format for the evening here as they are confirmed.
+To RSVP for the event, please fill in the form here: TRSA Five Peaks Briefing & Social Evening

 Cancellations and changes